JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 9 - Material/Angular Material.md

 ## Custom form control
-- Giving a rating from one to five in stars
+- Giving a rating from one to five in stars #DONE
+- key is rating, value is 1-5 #DONE
 - nice UI that is intuitive
 - when i click on the 3rd star, the first 3 stars should be colored and etc
 - it should be configurable from one form control
-- key is rating, value is 1-5

 #### Bonus
 - Dynamic value, before defining we can set the max number of stars